 - Traumatic brain injury;

 - Decapitation (fatality);

 - Fractured legs and arms;

 - Soft tissue injuries such as torn or lacerated tendons.

 Prevention Methods Recommended by the NHTSA

 According to the Government Accountability Office, there is an easy fix to solving truck underride injuries—installing front, side, and rear guards on all trucks and tractors where a passenger vehicle could potentially become wedged underneath.
 Unfortunately, millions of trucks and tractors do not have sufficient guards in place, opening up the potential for serious underride injuries, including death by decapitation.
 In cases where the truck driver caused the crash, the trucking company should be held 100 percent liable for all of the victim’s damages.
 In cases where the driver caused or contributed to the crash, the trucking company can still be held partially liable if it is found that they violated federal guard laws, which require that all semi-trucks be equipped with rear guards to prevent rear-end underride deaths, according to Trucking Info.

 Contact an Atlanta Truck Underride Accident Attorney Now

 If you or loved ones have been involved in a traumatic truck underride accident, you likely have a serious personal injury case on your hands.
-Our experienced and knowledgeable Atlanta attorneys at Sawyer Injury Law will work hard to ensure the trucking company is held liable for any injuries caused by inadequate underride guards, insufficient rear lighting and reflective taping, and driver negligence.
-Call us today at 404-777-7890 to schedule a free consultation.
+Our experienced and knowledgeable Atlanta attorney at Sawyer Injury Law will work hard to ensure the trucking company is held responsible for any injuries caused by inadequate underride guards, insufficient rear lighting and reflective taping, and driver negligence.
+Contact us today to schedule a free consultation.